Skip to main content

 Four people are sitting on a fluffy, bright green couch against a dark wall.
 One is holding a drink, another is adjusting sunglasses.
 The mood is casual and friendly.

-Zuck Rave goers chill with their Threads Tequila shots, Zucker Punch cocktails, and glasses of water. | Source: Niki Williams for The Standard
+Ravers chill with Threads Tequila shots, Zucker Punch cocktails, and glasses of water. | Source: Niki Williams for The Standard

-“It’s definitely something ironic, like it’s not a celebration of his character,” said Dillon Tiu, a 28-year-old software engineer, of the Zuck Rave.
+“It’s definitely something ironic, like, it’s not a celebration of his character,” said Dillon Tiu, a 28-year-old software engineer, of the Zuck Rave.

-A 30-something guy, who declined to share his name, said his first day at Meta was two days away.
+A 30-something guy who declined to share his name said his first day at Meta was two days away.
 “Do I like Zuck?
 I guess I have to now,” he said.
 “I’m excited to be at a big company after working at a dysfunctional startup.”

 “This actually seems like a legit party scene. … People aren’t aggressively networking,” said Mark, a 48-year-old system engineer working on an AI estate sales startup who declined to share his last name.
 He was intrigued by the theme.
-“I guess it’s Zuckerberg’s arc to turn from weird reptilian to jiu jitsu’s gold chain-tech bro,” he said.
+“I guess it’s Zuckerberg’s arc to turn from weird reptilian to jiu-jitsu’s gold-chain tech bro,” he said.
 “Perhaps [that’s] symbolic of a shift in the zeitgeist of the whole nation.”

 “I’ve never trusted him,” he added, “but I’m glad he’s coming into his main character phase.”